 3. Appreciate everyone in the family

 Appreciate every member for performing their duties well.
 For example, praising and thanking a teenager for taking care of a younger sibling will make them feel important.
+These values can also be inculcated in your partnership with your close acquaintances.
+Acknowledging the efforts means that you respect their attitude.

 4. Acknowledge and celebrate each other’s talents, differences and strengths